-For background information on the interaction between DHCPv4 client and server, see Chapter 12, About Oracle Solaris DHCP (Overview).
+For background information about the interaction between DHCPv4 client and a DHCP server, see About DHCP (Overview).

-DHCPv6 communication between client and server begins with the client sending out a Solicit message, to locate servers.
+DHCPv6 communication between a DHCP client and a DHCP server begins with the client sending out a Solicit message, to locate servers.
 In response, all servers available for DHCP service send an Advertise message.
-The server message contains multiple IA_NA (Identity Association Non-Temporary Address) records plus other options (such as DNS server addresses) that the server can supply.
+The server message contains multiple IA_NA (Identity Association Non-Temporary Address) records plus other options (such as DNS server addresses) that the DHCP server can supply.

-A client can request particular addresses (and multiples of them) by setting up its own IA_NA/IAADDR records in its Request message.
-A client typically requests specific addresses if it has old addresses recorded and it would like the server to provide the same ones, if possible.
-Regardless of what the client does (even if it requests no addresses at all), the server can supply any number of addresses to the client for a single DHCPv6 transaction.
+A DHCP client can request particular addresses (and multiples of them) by setting up its own IA_NA/IAADDR records in its Request message.
+A client typically requests specific addresses if it has old addresses recorded and it would be most efficient for the DHCP server to provide the same ones.
+Regardless of the client's actions (even if it requests no addresses at all), the DHCP server can supply any number of addresses to the DHCP client for a single DHCPv6 transaction.

-This is a the message dialog that takes place between the clients and servers.
+The typical message dialogue that takes place between the DHCP clients and DHCP servers is as follows:

-A client sends a Solicit message to locate servers.
+A DHCP client sends a Solicit message to locate DHCP servers.

-The server sends a Reply message that contains the address leases and configuration data.
+The DHCP server sends a Reply message that contains the address leases and configuration data.

-If the preference value in the Advertise message is 255, the DHCPv6 client immediately selects that server.
-If the most preferred server does not respond, or fails to give a successful Reply to the Request message, then the client continues looking for less-preferred servers (in order) until there are no more Advertise messages on hand.
+If the preference value in the Advertise message is 255, the DHCPv6 client immediately selects that DHCP server.
+If the most preferred server does not respond or fails to give a successful Reply message in answer to the Request message, then the client continues looking for less-preferred DHCP servers (in order) until it has no more Advertise messages.
 At that point, the client starts over by again sending Solicit messages.